Model & Strategy

 Attorney Natalie Bridgeman Fields first saw the need for Accountability Counsel during a semester-long internship as a Cornell undergraduate when there was only one accountability office, but no full-time lawyers dedicated to helping people use it.
 Natalie attended UCLA School of Law’s Public Interest Program, and then spent a decade focused on human rights and environmental litigation, consulting on accountability in international development finance for two multilateral development banks, and as a lawyer at the law firm Wilson Sonsini Goodrich & Rosati.

 By 2009, there were over a dozen new accountability offices available to communities, and increasing numbers of projects causing harm to greater numbers of people.
 However, there were still no full-time attorneys supporting communities to use these accountability offices effectively.
 Natalie founded Accountability Counsel to fill this gap.
-Natalie is a Udall Scholar, Echoing Green Fellow, recipient of the Elle Magazine Genius Award and was a Stanford University Social Entrepreneur-in-Residence.
+Natalie is a Udall Scholar, Echoing Green Fellow, recipient of the Elle Magazine Genius Award, and was a Stanford University Social Entrepreneur-in-Residence.
+She is a TEDx speaker and gives frequent guest lectures.

 Accountability Counsel News